 The Department of Energy’s (DOE) Office of Small and Disadvantaged Business Utilization (OSDBU) advocates for small business and focuses on providing valuable and current information to small businesses.
-This section highlights the latest updates to policies and regulations, provides a link to the OSDBU Council, and gives answers to the most frequently asked questions (FAQ).
+This section highlights the latest updates to policies and regulations and provides links to additional resources.

 OSDBU works with the Small Business Administration (SBA) to share proposed and final regulatory changes and rules with the small business community and actively solicits inputs and provides recommendations for changes during the rule comment period as required by Executive Order 12866, Regulatory Planning and Review, and Executive Order 13563, Improving Regulation and Regulatory Review, always advocating for small businesses.